brionnafranklin/brionnafranklin.github.io/index.md

 layout: default
 ---

-## About Me
 Adept at enhancing team and project success with top-notch code and knowledgeable support.
 Talented game programmer and practiced problem-solver with expertise in data analytics and project management.
 Expirenced working with AI system as well as other areas of programming.
-Knowledgable in the following programming **languages**: C++ & C#
+Knowledgable in the following programming languages: **C++ & C#**

 # Projects